haosulab/ManiSkill/docs/source/getting_started/quickstart.md

 - Press `w` (or `a`, `s`, `d`) to translate the base if the robot is mobile.
 Press `q` or `e` to rotate the base.
 Press `z` or `x` to lift the torso.
 - Press `esc` to close the viewer and exit the program.

 To enable an interactive viewer supported by SAPIEN, you can add `--enable-sapien-viewer`.
-The interactive SAPIEN viewer is more powerful for debugging (e.g., checking collision shapes, getting currrent poses).
+The interactive SAPIEN viewer is more powerful for debugging (e.g., checking collision shapes, getting current poses).
 There will be two windows: an OpenCV window and a SAPIEN (GL) window.
 Pressing `0` on the focused window can switch the control to the other one.

 ```{image} images/OpenCV-viewer.png
 ---